vedantvakharia/Jarvis/source/content/CIEF/Namesake.md

 - **$Daknaam$ (Pet Name):** This name is typically used for private or familiar life.
 - **$Bhalonaam$ (Good Name):** This name is used for public life and on official documents.

 The reasoning behind this practice is the belief that one is not all things to all people.
-It also allows individuals to **use the name that fits the occasion**, which helps to **lose the formality of the good name when appropriate**.
+It also allows individuals to use the name that fits the occasion, which helps to lose the formality of the good name when appropriate.

-Ashoke and Ashima, who are known to their families as **Mithu and Monu**, respectively, had maintained this tradition and intended to keep it for their firstborn child.
-They follow another tradition where the **parents do not choose the good name**, but instead **wait for an elder in the family to choose it**.
+Ashoke and Ashima, who are known to their families as Mithu and Monu, respectively, had maintained this tradition and intended to keep it for their firstborn child.
+They follow another tradition where the parents do not choose the good name, but instead wait for an elder in the family to choose it.
 Ashima’s grandmother has this duty.
-The choice of the good name was so important that Ashoke and Ashima **refuse to choose it themselves**.
+The choice of the good name was so important that Ashoke and Ashima refuse to choose it themselves.

 #### Specific Events After Gogol's Birth

-Following Ashima's labor and the birth of their baby boy, Ashima and Ashoke give the child a **pet name, Gogol**.
-This name is chosen after **Ashoke's favorite author, Nikolai Gogol**, whose story **"The Overcoat" saved Ashoke from dying in a train accident earlier in India**.
-Ashoke had a page of the story in his hand, and the dropped page **alerted rescuers that he was still alive**.
+Following Ashima's labor and the birth of their baby boy, Ashima and Ashoke give the child a pet name, Gogol.
+This name is chosen after Ashoke's favorite author, Nikolai Gogol, whose story "The Overcoat" saved Ashoke from dying in a train accident earlier in India.

-The expectation, according to Bengali tradition, was that **Gogol’s nickname would be replaced with a "good name," his official name, when Ashima's grandmother mailed them her name selection**.
+The expectation, according to Bengali tradition, was that Gogol’s nickname would be replaced with a "good name," his official name, when Ashima's grandmother mailed them her name selection.

 However, a series of unforeseen events disrupts this tradition:

-1. **Lost Letter and Stroke:** Ashima’s **grandmother’s letter containing the chosen name never arrives**; the letter is **lost in the mail**.
+1. **Lost Letter and Stroke -** Ashima’s grandmother’s letter containing the chosen name never arrives; the letter is lost in the mail.
-2. **Inability to Communicate:** Following the loss of the letter, Ashima’s grandmother **suffers a stroke**.
-As a result, she is **unable to communicate the chosen name for the new-born child**.
+2. **Inability to Communicate -** Following the loss of the letter, Ashima’s grandmother suffers a stroke.
+As a result, she is unable to communicate the chosen name for the new-born child.
 3. **Hospital Pressure -** Because the family is in the United States, the hospital needs an official name for the child.
-The cultural tradition of having two names, one chosen by an elder, runs "up against American laws regarding identity and naming".
+The cultural tradition of having two names, one chosen by an elder, runs up against American laws regarding identity and naming.

 #### The Kindergarten Incident

-- When Gogol begins kindergarten, Ashoke and Ashima want him to use his "good name," **Nikhil** (which they had apparently chosen by this time).
+- When Gogol begins kindergarten, Ashoke and Ashima want him to use his good name, Nikhil (which they had apparently chosen by this time).
 - However, the principal asks the young Gogol what he wants to be called.
-Gogol, who "cannot see attached to himself" the name Nikhil, says he wants to be called **Gogol**.
+Gogol, who cannot see attached to himself the name Nikhil, says he wants to be called Gogol.
-- This event is the first time Gogol _himself_ makes a choice, and it's the moment his parents "lose the right to determine where and when their child uses the pet name".
+- This event is the first time Gogol _himself_ makes a choice, and it's the moment his parents lose the right to determine where and when their child uses the pet name.

-#### Consequences of Choosing "Gogol" as the Official Name
+#### Consequences of Choosing Gogol as the Official Name

-Facing pressure to provide a name for the birth certificate, Ashima and Ashoke feel they have **no choice but to use the pet name**.
-They **put "Gogol" on the birth certificate**.

-The consequence of this accidental naming is that **the choice of name for Gogol carries a great deal of emotional weight**.
+Facing pressure to provide a name for the birth certificate, Ashima and Ashoke feel they have no choice but to use the pet name.
+They put "Gogol" on the birth certificate.
+The consequence of this accidental naming is that the choice of name for Gogol carries a great deal of emotional weight.

 - **For Ashoke -** Gogol's name represents Ashoke’s miraculous survival of the train accident.
-Ashoke marks his own rebirth as a parent and Gogol’s birth by **naming his son for the Russian author who had saved his life**.
+Ashoke marks his own rebirth as a parent and Gogol’s birth by naming his son for the Russian author who had saved his life.
 The name represents Ashoke's deep gratitude.
 - **For Gogol -** As he grows older, Gogol’s name embarrasses him because it is Russian, not Indian.
 He is mortified when his English teacher discusses his namesake, Nikolai Gogol, because the author had such a depressing life.
 The weight of gratitude does not extend from Ashoke to his son, and Gogol comes to hate his name as something that does not reflect his Bengali heritage or acknowledge that he is American.
 Also, as he has not read the stories his father loved, he personally doesn't have the connection to the author.
 Because of his Russian name, he was ridiculed in school.
 He eventually goes to court to officially change his name to Nikhil, which was the good name his parents eventually wanted him to use.

 The fact that the name "Gogol" was intended as a temporary nickname but became the official name on the birth certificate represents one of the many accidents in Gogol's life, including his father's near-fatal train crash and the lost letter.
 This initial mishap set up his lifelong struggle with his identity.